johnwatson484/azure-event-hubs-test-client/README.md

 ### Docker
 `docker run -p 3012:3012 johnwatson484/azure-event-hubs-test-client`

-### Hosted
-A hosted version is available at https://aehtc.lynxmagnus.com/

 ## Using the client
 The below screenshot shows an overview of the the client.